MysticalSquirrel/Tabletop-RPG-Content/Custom Classes/Drowr Classes/Spellweaver.md

 - Regular means of healing are halved.

 ## **Physical Deformation:**
-Your eyes are seperated into two beads each that simulates a shape similar to regular eyes.
+Your eyes are seperated into two beads each that form into a shape similar to regular eyes.
 The amount of beads can be higher as to your liking.
 There is very little smoothness to your motion.
 It is snappy.